HappyGoFishing/abyss/readme.md

 - very few dependencies

 ## Disclaimer
-This project exists because I wanted to improve at C and learn UNIX systems programming, this is amateur software written by a hobbyist programmer, do not blindly trust this codebase.
+This project exists because I wanted to improve at C and learn UNIX systems programming.
+This is amateur software written by a hobbyist programmer, do not blindly trust this codebase.